trakos/fbpviewer/README.md

 if you're using docker-machine you can find it's ip by calling `docker-machine ip`, otherwise it's probably localhost).

 You also have to have spritesheet generated.
-The best way is to simply download it from my website (both `spritesheet.json` and `spritesheet.png`) and put it in `/web/images`.

-You could also use the script at `bin/dev_atlasgen.sh` to generate it yourself, but it requires you to copy most of the factorio images to `web/images/factorio` first.
+Make sure that FACTORIO_DIR is set in .env to path of extracted https://factorio.com/get-download/0.15.40/alpha/linux64 (Factorio 0.15 install), and then recreate docker-compose and use  `bin/dev_atlasgen.sh` to generate it yourself.

 ## License